What is Trademark Opposition?

 Once the application is to be opposed, the opponent has to file an application of opposition under form TM-O within 4 months.
 Upon filing the Opposition, the registry will send the notice of opposition to the applicant and the applicants have to file the reply to the opposition in the form of a counter-statement within 2 months of receiving the notice of opposition.

-The counter-statement will have the denials of the averments stated in the notice of the opposition and the applicant will have given supporting evidence for the same.
-On submission of the counter-statement, the registry will require the parties to submit supporting documents and evidence in support of their oppositions and claims, after which a hearing date will be fixed.
+The applicant will deny the averments in the notice of opposition in the counter-statement and provide evidence.
+The registry will set a hearing date after the parties submit their counter-statements and supporting documents and evidence.
 On hearing both the parties, the register will give its decision of acceptance or denial of the mark.

 Trademark oppositions being time-centric requires you to handle them effectively and if missed can lead to the abandonment of your brand name.
 Here is what you must do to tackle the third-party oppositions to protect and preserve your trademark.